dapr/docs/daprdocs/content/en/reference/components-reference/supported-secret-stores/hashicorp-vault.md

 vault kv put secret/dapr/mysecret firstKey=aValue secondKey=anotherValue thirdKey=yetAnotherDistinctValue
 ```

-In the example above, the secret is named `mysecret` and it has 3 items (or key values) under it.Retrieving it from Dapr would result in the following output:
+In the example above, the secret is named `mysecret` and it has 3 key-values under it.
+Retrieving it from Dapr would result in the following output:

 ```shell
 $ curl http://localhost:3501/v1.0/secrets/my-hashicorp-vault/mysecret